 - • The prophet considered it a sin if he were to cease praying for them.

 - • Prayer helps us stay in communion with God the Father and His Son Jesus Christ.
 And that fellowship in prayer helps to kindle the fire of our love for the Lord.
 Think of your spouse, or someone you’re dating.
 It’s hard to maintain a vibrant love relationship if you never see each other!
 It’s the same with prayer, where we either find ourselves regularly in the company of the God of heaven, or we rarely check in with Him, and the fervor of our love for Him is diminished.

 Hebrews 3:13 But encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness.

-• There’s the danger.
+- • There’s the danger.
 We can find our hearts becoming “hardened.”
 By what?
 By “sin’s deceitfulness.”
 Sin doesn’t usually just come suddenly out of the blue and consume your life.
 More often, there is a gradual loosening of our standards, a relaxing of our defenses, a weakening of our resistance to temptation.
 It becomes easier and easier to justify “little” sins.
 And the next thing you know, sin has deceived you, your heart has become hardened, and your love for the Lord has deteriorated into coldness of heart.
 Remember Jesus' warning that in the last days men's hearts will grow cold in their love for the Lord, and that in large numbers!

 Hebrews 10:24-25 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another — and all the more as you see the Day approaching.